Created by James Ellroy

 “Ellroy’s a dipshit.
 I knew him in my waning months alive.
 I’ve been granted tell-all telepathy.
 I will know that cocksucker cold.”

-— Freddie nails Ellroy to the wall, in “Shakedown”
+— Freddy nails Ellroy to the wall, in “Shakedown”

 But according to James Ellroy, he’s “a corrupt cop turned sleaze hustler, extortionist, pimp, and an actual historical figure who made the 1950s magazine Confidential the go-to source for the sins of the rich and famous.”